csd81/LP/0tutorial/chapters/xx05a.md

 ## 5.3.
 Maximizing minimum production

-In the previous parts, we've seen a complete implementation for the production problem where total raw material consumption and production can be limited by constants for all raw materials and products.
-Now, let's modify the goal of the optimization to **maximize the minimum production**.
-The exact definition is the following.
+In the previous sections, we saw a complete implementation for the production problem where total raw material consumption and production can be limited by constants.
+Now, let's modify the optimization goal to **maximize the minimum production**.
+The exact definition is as follows.

 **Problem 12.**

 The problem requires us to **maximize the minimum production** amount among all products, while keeping the problem data the same.
 The minimum production refers to the product for which the least amount is manufactured.

-Regardless of whether we start with the simple model or the one with added limitations, this problem only requires us to modify the **objective function**.
-This means the **feasible solutions** and the search space remain exactly the same as before.
+Whether we start with the simple model or the one with added limitations, this problem only requires us to modify the **objective function**.
+This means the **feasible solutions** and search space remain exactly the same.

 This also makes the **revenue parameter** irrelevant, because we are no longer interested in the total monetary value of the products, but only the production amounts (specifically, the minimum of those amounts).

-We have already solved a similar problem in the case of the system of linear equations (see Problem 7 from Section 4.8), where the objective was to minimize the maximum error across all equations.
+We have already solved a similar problem with the system of linear equations (Problem 7 from Section 4.8), where the objective was to minimize the maximum error across all equations.
 Here, we need to maximize the minimum production.
 The required **modeling technique** is indeed similar.

 The idea is to introduce a new **variable** to represent the minimum of all production amounts.
-Specifically, this variable will denote a **lower bound** for all the individual production amounts.
+Specifically, this variable will denote a **lower bound** for all individual production amounts.
 This lower bound also serves as a lower bound for the minimum of those amounts.
 If this variable is **maximized**, the optimization process will eventually increase its value as much as possible until it reaches the true minimum of the production amounts.

 Using this modeling trick, we can ensure that the final optimal solution found will correspond to the maximal possible value of the minimum production amount.
 This is a general method that works for any set of linear expressions where either the minimum must be maximized or the maximum must be minimized.

-In the implementation, the parameters and post-processing work remain the same, as do the already-existing variables, bounds, and constraints from the extended model (including `Min_Production`, `Max_Production`, and the auxiliary variables for usage and revenue calculation):
+In the implementation, parameters and post-processing work remain the same, as do the existing variables, bounds, and constraints from the extended model (including `Min_Production`, `Max_Production`, and auxiliary variables for usage and revenue):

 ```
 var production {p in Products}, >=Min_Production[p], <=Max_Production[p];